Psalm 23 – The Lord Is My Shepherd and My Host

 i.
 There is some debate among commentators as to whether David had the idea of two separate instruments (the rod and the staff) or one instrument used two ways.
 The Hebrew word for rod (shaybet) here seems to simply mean “a stick” with a variety of applications.
 The Hebrew word for staff (mishaynaw) seems to speak of “a support” in the sense of a walking stick.

 ii.
 Kidner notes: “The rod (a cudgel worn at the belt) and staff (to walk with, and to round up the flock) were the shepherd’s weapon and implement: the former for defence (cf. 1 Samuel 17:35), and the latter for control – since discipline is security.”

 iii.
 Maclaren writes: “The rod and the staff seem to be two names for one instrument, which was used both to beat off predatory animals and to direct the sheep.”

 iv.
-This instrument (or instruments) of guidance was a comfort to David.
+These instruments (or instrument) of guidance were a comfort to David.
 It helped him – even in the valley of the shadow of death – to know that God guided him, even through correction.
-It is a great comfort to know that God will correct us when needed.
+It is a great comfort to know that God will correct us when we need it.

 1. (5) Blessing in the presence of danger.

 You prepare a table before me in the presence of my enemies;

 a.
 You prepare a table before me: Without departing from the previous picture of the valley of the shadow of death, David envisioned the provision and goodness given by the Lord as a host, inviting David to a rich table prepared for him.